-Core Principles of the Framework: Examples of the governance arrangements the Council has in place.
-Principal A: The Council maintains a robust framework for policy and decision-making, guided by its written Constitution and the Principles of Public Life.
-Key documents include: Constitution: Defines Council operations, updated regularly.
-Behaving with • Financial & Contract Standing Orders: Part of the Constitution, detailing financial and contractual procedures. integrity, demonstrating Councillor & Officers' Code of Conduct: Outlines expected behaviours, updated in 2021/22 to align with the Local Government Association Model Code. strong commitment to ethical values Anti-Fraud and Corruption Strategy: Includes a Whistleblowing policy, last updated June 2023. and respecting the rule of law.
-Complaints Policy: Updated May 2019.
-Tue of law.
-Handbooks: Managers' and Members' Handbook, Camden's Data Charter.
+The Council maintains a robust framework for policy and decision-making, guided by its written Constitution and the Principles of Public Life.
+Key documents include:

+- Constitution: Defines Council operations, updated regularly. - Financial & Contract Standing Orders: Part of the Constitution, detailing financial and contractual procedures. - Councillor & Officers' Code of Conduct: Outlines expected behaviours, updated in 2021/22 to align with the Local Government Association Model Code. - Anti-Fraud and Corruption Strategy: Includes a Whistleblowing policy, last updated June 2023. - Complaints Policy: Updated May 2019. - Handbooks: Managers' and Members' Handbook, Camden's Data Charter.

 Additional policies cover HR, information management, and service-specific areas, all accessible via the Council's Intranet.
 New employees are introduced to these during induction.

 The Camden Management Team ensures compliance with and sets behaviours and standards.
 The whistleblowing policy, part of the Anti-Fraud and Corruption Strategy, complies with the 1998 Public Interest Disclosure Act and is reviewed bi-annually by the Audit and Corporate Governance Committee.
 It encourages officers, Members and the public to report inappropriate action by employees, Members and external contractors without fear of retribution.

+Principal B:

+Ensuring openness and comprehensive stakeholder engagement.

+Ensuring Openness

-Principal B: Ensuring Openness Ensuring openness The Council is committed to openness and transparency, ensuring public access to its operations and decision-making processes.
-This is done via ensuring openness and transparency and community engagement. and comprehensive Ensuring Openness and Transparency stakeholder engagement.
+The Council is committed to openness and transparency, ensuring public access to its operations and decision-making processes.
+This is done via ensuring openness and transparency and community engagement.

+Ensuring Openness and Transparency

 Transparency Initiatives: The Council ensures transparency, publishing its Open Data Portal and Open Data Charter online, which meet the requirements of the government's Transparency Code.
 The data charter provides ethical guidelines and principles regarding data use at Camden.

 Public Access to Meetings: Council meetings are open to the public, with exceptions for confidential matters, and schedules are posted online.
 The Constitution further promotes openness bringing residents closer to democratic and strategic leaders through for example themed debates.

 Legal Compliance and Reporting: Part III of the Local Government Act 1974 sets out the role of the Ombudsman in terms of investigating and reporting maladministration.
 Section 5A of the Local Government and Housing Act 1989 also sets out requirements for the Monitoring Officer of a local authority - Camden's Borough Solicitor.
 The Council presents an annual report covering cases where there have been routine mistakes or failings incurred and the actions agreed by Council to resolve which is in line with the Ombudsman's recommendation.

 Data Protection and Governance: The Borough Solicitor, serving as the Data Protection Officer and Senior Information Risk Owner (SIRO), oversees information governance and cybersecurity, ensuring compliance with data protection laws.
-The Council sets also out its commitment to Freedom of Information (FOI), Environmental Information Regulations (EIR) and Data Subject Rights (DSR) in a dedicated section on its website .
-Engaging with Stakeholders and Residents Community Engagement: The Council actively involves residents through initiatives like the Citizens' Assembly, contributing to the "We Make Camden" and "The Way We Work" vision, which guides ongoing community-focused work.
+The Council sets also out its commitment to Freedom of Information (FOI), Environmental Information Regulations (EIR) and Data Subject Rights (DSR) in a dedicated section on its website.

+Engaging with Stakeholders and Residents

+Community Engagement: The Council actively involves residents through initiatives like the Citizens' Assembly, contributing to the "We Make Camden" and "The Way We Work" vision, which guides ongoing community-focused work.

 Resident Feedback: Insights are gathered via Citizen's Assemblies, the STAR survey, and other regular feedback methods to evaluate and benchmark Council performance.

 Housing Consultation: Housing issues are discussed quarterly through District Management Committees (DMCs), which include tenant representatives and councillors, with an annual joint meeting to address rent and service charges.

+Part B - Summary of the Council's Governance Framework - CIPFA/SOLACE Principles

+Principal C:

+Defining outcomes in terms of sustainable, economic, social and environmental benefits.